Orvis Clothing and Accessories for Women

 An innovative technical blend

-Our most popular fabric for women’s travel clothes, Scrunch Cloth was developed by Orvis to meet the needs of our active customers.
+Our most popular fabric for women’s travel clothes, Passport Go2 was developed by Orvis to meet the needs of our active customers.
 Made of an innovative technical blend of rayon, polyester, and spandex, the subtly puckered fabric will not wrinkle, packs to almost nothing, and is exceptionally easy to care for—it washes and dries quickly so you can rinse it out, hang it overnight, and wear it fresh again the next day.